Download poster and PDF

-Moving and Choreographing in the Third Space [seminar] at:
+Moving and Choreographing in the Third Space (LAB) has been presented at:

 Collaborative teaching: Eleonora Siarava – Ioulia Kokkokiou